masyl/pantograph/doc/roadmap.md

 # BACKLOG

-- Automatic re-use/caching/memoizing of macros
-- Mute behavior all local, without server involvement
 - Hook "sound mute" state persistence to local storage

-- Event/Reaction when loosing websocket connection
+- Client side Pantograph should emit events directly instead of from a child emitter object.
+- UI to show state of lag and various types of disconnections
 - Set game in pause mode when any player presses "p", game shows a PAUSED label, all cursors stop moving and users gain back control of the browsers cursor.
+- The cursor "pressed down" state when clicking should also occur on the client

-- Flush the scene when connectin is reseted
+- Flush the scene when connection is reseted
 - Store game state in DB
 - Cursor changes shape when it hovers over a clickable area
 - Player cursor disapear when mouse is not over the window anymore